Why learn French of all options? What are the advantages? Is it really worth it in 2026? Check out the 24 top benefits of studying French.

 This comprises superb stories, tales, and wisdom, making studying this language more satisfying.
 As a result, you’ll learn French more quickly and have access to books unavailable in English.

-Les Misérables, The Little Prince, The Strangers, The Hunchback of Notre Dame, Candide, The Count of Monte Cristo, The Three Musketeers, Père Goriot, and Germinal are some most well-known written French novels.
+Les Misérables, The Little Prince, The Strangers, The Hunchback of Notre Dame, Candide, The Count of Monte Cristo, The Three Musketeers, Père Goriot, and Germinal are among the most well-known French novels.

-Engaging with works in their actual languages is more elevating than in translations.
-If you have French knowledge, you can read the original way they were written.
+Engaging with works in their original languages is more meaningful than reading translations.
+If you have French proficiency, you can read the original text as written.

 10. Appreciation of the Culture